uber/cyborg/README.md

 - RTL support
 - Easily convertible from SVG using Android Studio or third-party tools

+Cyborg also supports MacOS (AppKit), TvOS, and can be used from SwiftUI.
+However, be aware that these implementations are currently less mature than the iOS version.

 ## Performance Comparisons

 We benchmarked Cyborg against a number of alternatives, loading the 50+ icons contained in our Driver app's icon set.